Angami name

 An Angami name (including Chakhesang, the former Eastern Angami) consists of a given name followed by a middle name and a surname, as used by the Angami and Chakhesang Nagas in the Indian state of Nagaland.
-Angami names (given and surname) are usually diverse comparing to other Naga communities.
-Each Angami Village is divided into clans (Thinuo/Thenü) followed by Sarami which are the surnames of an individual.
+Angami names (given and surname) are usually diverse compared to other Naga communities.
+Each Angami Village is divided into clans (Thinuo/Thenü), followed by Sarami which are the surnames of an individual.

 Surnames

-The following is list of some common Angami surnames:
+The following is a list of some common Angami surnames: